 The CPS decided to pursue a prosecution against four other individuals, but this collapsed in 2002 after unreliable evidence was presented by one young witness.
 There had been no forensic evidence against them either.

 I and my team were eventually called in to conduct a forensic re-investigation of the case.
-We started by re-examining the clothes of the Preddie brothers and quickly discovered the presence of blood on the back of a trainer from one of them, and on the cuff of the sweatshirt from the other.
+We started by re-examining the clothes of the Preddie brothers and quickly discovered the presence of a blood stain on the back of a trainer from one of them, and on the cuff of the sweatshirt from the other.
 DNA analysis showed the blood to match Damilola’s, and a textile fibre stuck in some of the blood was found to match constituents of Damilola’s jumper.
 Further potential fibre links were ignored because of the potential risk that they might be due to contamination – the same police car had been used to convey the Preddie brothers as to transport Damilola’s clothing.

 The Preddie brothers were eventually found guilty of manslaughter in 2006 and our DNA evidence clearly played an important role in this.